vigetlabs/active_admin_associations/README.md

     config.aa_associations.autocomplete_query_term_param_names = [:q, :term]

-It might happen that the hash the autocomplete formatter provides for individual results won't play nice with the JS autocomplete plugin your using.
+It might happen that the hash the autocomplete ActiveRecord macro provides for individual results won't play nice with the JS autocomplete plugin you're using.
 In this case we provide a way to format individual results yourself.
 Just assign an object that responds to call (like a proc) to `config.aa_associations.autocomplete_result_formatter` in your `config/application.rb` like so:

     config.aa_associations.autocomplete_result_formatter = proc { |record, autocomplete_attribute, autocomplete_options|
       {:name => record.send(autocomplete_attribute), :id => record.id,